 From Rwanda, you can easily catch a short flight to Nairobi or Kilimanjaro to go and explore famous game reserves like the Masai Mara and the Serengeti, so if you do want to extend your trip, please do talk to me about some great options.
 We specialise in the most ethical safaris available and we have yet to disappoint with the safaris we offer!

 Rwanda is really the up and coming safari destination of Africa, with tourism growth having doubled between 2010 and 2016.
 Read more here.
 My advice is get in now before the crowds discover it!

 So if you're thinking of a truly grand adventure that gives back to conservation in a big way, get in touch with me now to confirm your place.
-Both the Akagera Elephant Project (from 2nd Dec 2019) and my guided safari "Gorillas and Savannahs" (the week before from 26th Nov 2019) is already half full for 2019, and numbers are limited to 12 people.
+Both the Akagera Elephant Project and my guided safari "Gorillas and Savannahs" are already half full for 2019, and numbers are limited to 12 people.
 If you've already indicated your interest, I'll be getting in touch to request your 20% deposit in the next month.

 Akagera Elephant Project dates - 3-10 Dec 2019